xipki/xipki/assemblies/xipki-ocsp/README.md

 6. (Optional, required only when CRL is used as OCSPSore)
    1) In xipki-mgmt-cli, call
       `ca:sql --db-conf /path/to/ocsp-crl-db.json xipki/ocsp-init.sql`.
-7. Add the line `org.apache.tomcat.util.buf.UDecoder.ALLOW_ENCODED_SLASH=true`
-   to the file `conf/catalina.properties` if OCSP over HTTP GET support is activated.
+7. If OCSP over HTTP GET support is activated: Add attribute `encodedSolidusHandling="decode"` to the `Connector`-element in the file `conf/server.xml`
 8. (optional) To accelerate the start process, append the following block to the property `tomcat.util.scan.StandardJarScanFilter.jarsToSkip` in the file `conf/catalina.properties`.